top of page

 • Thirteen Canadian universities become CBRC Canada institutional members.

-• CBRCanada Sponsors CUVic Conference and Engaged Practice Day at the University of Victoria in May 2014.
+• CBRC sponsored the Community-University (CUVic) Conference and Engaged Practice Day at the University of Victoria in May 2014.
+Joanna Ochocka and Sylvie de Grosbois represented CBRC

 • CBRCanada supports a two-day National Summit titled, "Pursuing Excellence in Collaborative Community-Campus Research" on November 3-4, 2014.
 The Summit was led by Joanna Ochocka at the Centre for Community Based Research and sponsored by a SSHRC connection grant.
-60 researchers and SHHRCC and university administrators participated in the summit.
+60 researchers, university staff and SSHRC senior administrators participated in the summit, including guests from the UK.
+The summit gave the beginning of the Community-Based Research Excellence Tool (CBRET) and two academic publications.

-• CBRCanada supports the Engaged Practice Learning Exchange and presents at the Engage Conference in Bristol in December 2014.
+• CBRC supported the UK Engaged Practice Learning Exchange Initiative and presented at the Engage Conference in Bristol, England in December 2014.

 Arrow